alphagov/gds-sso/README.md

       config.basic_auth_password = 'secret'
     end

-The user model needs to respond to klass.find_by_uid(uid), and must include the GDS::SSO::User module.
+The user model must include the GDS::SSO::User module.

 It should have the following fields:
     string   "name"